-1. Before uninstalling the previous version of Interstage BPM, back up the following:

-- The Interstage BPM database This is the only way to ensure the retention of your current Interstage BPM data.
+- 1. Before uninstalling the previous version of Interstage BPM: - Back up the Interstage BPM database This is the only way to ensure the retention of your current Interstage BPM data.
 The upgrade process automatically migrates (and therefore overwrites) process definitions to the current release's formats.
-Use the default functionalities of your database software for backing up your database. - The ibpm.properties file, if upgrading from Interstage BPM v10.x This preserves your previous server configurations.
+Use the default functionalities of your database software for backing up your database. - Export out the Interstage BPM Server properties using the Interstage BPM export script.
+(For details, refer Using the Configuration Export and Import Scripts on page 95.)
+This preserves your previous server configurations.
 (If upgrading from Interstage BPM v7.x or v8.x, the uninstallation program automatically saves your configuration files with the suffix previous appended to their file names.
 For example, the ibpm.properties file is saved as ibpmprevious.properties.)
 After installing the new version of Interstage BPM, you can use the saved properties file to manually configure your new server installation.
-For information on how to change the server configuration, refer to the Interstage Business Process Manager Server Administration Guide. - All files from the previous agents/ folder - All files from the previous calendar/ folder - The resources/DataSourceDefinition.xml file - The resources/fileListenerConf.xml file - The DmsCollections.xml file and the directories specified in it these directories contain data that users have previously uploaded. - 2.
+For information on how to change the server configuration, refer to the Interstage Business Process Manager Server Administration Guide. - Back up all files from the previous agents/ folder - Back up all files from the previous calendar/ folder - Back up the resources/DataSourceDefinition.xml file - Back up the resources/fileListenerConf.xml file - Back up the DmsCollections.xml file and the directories specified in it these directories contain data that users have previously uploaded. - 2.
 Uninstall the previous version of Interstage BPM according to the instructions for that version. - 3.
-Install Interstage BPM Server according to the instructions in section Installing Interstage BPM on page 29. - 4.
-Upgrade your database as follows: - a) If the Deployment Tool is not running, start it using the instructions in section Starting the Deployment Tool on page 36. - b) On the Welcome screen of the Deployment Tool, select Database Upgrade. - c) Click Next. - d) On the Database Selection screen, select the database system you are using. - e) Click Next. - f) On the Database Configuration screen, specify the settings for your database.

-If you are using Oracle, refer to section Oracle Settings on page 45 for a detailed explanation.
-If you are using Microsoft SQL Server, refer to section Microsoft SQL Server Settings on page 43 for a detailed explanation.
+Install Interstage BPM Server according to the instructions in section Installing Interstage BPM on page 28. - 4.
+Upgrade your database as follows: - a) If the Deployment Tool is not running, start it using the instructions in section Starting the Deployment Tool on page 37. - b) On the Welcome screen of the Deployment Tool, select Database Upgrade. - c) Click Next. - d) On the Database Selection screen, select the database system you are using. - e) Click Next. - f) On the Database Configuration screen, specify the settings for your database. - If you are using Oracle, refer to section Oracle Settings on page 46 for a detailed explanation.
+If you are using Microsoft SQL Server, refer to section Microsoft SQL Server Settings on page 44 for a detailed explanation.